IDEA-Research/detrex/README.md

 ## Citation
-If you find the projects held by detrex useful in your research, please consider cite:
+If you use this toolbox in your research or wish to refer to the baseline results published here, please use the following BibTeX entries:

 <details>
 <summary> <b> Citation List </b> </summary>

-- Cite **detrex**
+detrex project:
 ```BibTeX
 @misc{ideacvr2022detrex,
   author =       {detrex contributors},